mweagle/go-cloudcondenser/README.md

 ## Convert to CLI

-See _./cmd/main.go_ for a simple CLI app that produces JSON output from a `gocc.CloudformationCondenser` instance:
+See _./cmd/main.go_ for a simple CLI app that produces JSON output from a `gocc.CloudFormationCondenser` instance:

 ## Results